arvapps-forked-projects/Github-Store/README.md

 ## 📄 License

-GithubStore will be released under the **Apache License, Version 2.0**.
+Github Store will be released under the **Apache License, Version 2.0**.
 ```
 Copyright 2025 rainxchzed